stefanprodan/dockelk/README.md

  - ElasticSearch Ingester (used by Logstash indexer)
  - ElasticSearch Coordinator (used by Kibana)
  - Logstash Indexer
- - Redis Broker (used by Logstash Indexers and ingester)
+ - Redis Broker (used by Logstash shipper and indexer)
  - Logstash Shipper (used by Docker engine)
  - Kibana
  - Docker GELF driver